The HobbitHouse Ilustrated Glossary of Woodworking terms

 lumber --- Solid wood in any form from the time a tree is cut down and stripped of its bark and branches, to the point where it is ready to be used in whatever its final form is to be (construction, furniture, etc.).
 Some definitions of lumber state that it only applies to wood that has been reduced by cutting from a tree (into boards, planks, slabs, etc.) and while that is the more common use, it really also includes logs that have been stripped of bark and limbs but not yet processed.
 Think of it this way: the railroad cars that carry such logs are called log cars but they are also called lumber cars, and likewise, flatbed trucks that carry them are called log trucks but they are also called lumber trucks.
 Also, in North American, "lumber" is a synonym for "timber" which is a term that is more widely recognized as including logs.
 In North America, the term "timber" is used pretty much synonymously with lumber, although timber (which, in strictest terms refers to standing trees) carries a connotation of largeness that lumber does not.
 To be unambiguously correct, one should speak of standing trees as timber and cut, stripped, trees as lumber, but that's not always the way "timber" is used.
 Besides, that leaves open what it is you should call a tree that has been cut down but not yet stripped.
 "Felled timber" perhaps?
 We English-speakers get a little vague around the edges sometimes.

 Traditionally produced from very large diameter logs, lumber is now often made from logs as small as 8 to 12 inches in diameter.
 A variety of equipment is used to produce lumber.
 Newer mills that process softwood logs combine scanners, computers to calculate optimum sawing sequences, and high speed, thin-kerf saws designed to obtain maximum lumber yield.
 The newest "lumber" products are not lumber at all in the traditional sense, but composite materials created from veneers, thin flakes, wood chips, or other materials such as plastic.
 Such products have more uniform strength properties than solid-sawn wood and can be made to large sizes even when using small trees as raw material.
 Lumber, when cut down to size for use is generally measured, bought, and sold based on nominal, rather than actual, sizes.
 Measurements are affected by moisture content and, in the case of hardwoods, by whether boards are surfaced or unsurfaced.
 See lumber sizes for some relative-sized "type" of lumber.
+See also lumber conditions.

 lumber-core plywood --- plywood where thin veneer sheets are glued to a core of narrow boards.
 Lumber-core plywood differs from regular plywood in that regular plywood (veneer core plywood) is made up of successive layers of alternating grain veneer.
 See the pic of lumber-core plywood shown with the term plywood.
-The strips of wood in lumber-core plywood are placed with alternating growth ring orientation so as to minimize warp.
+The strips of wood in lumber-core plywood are placed with alternating annual growth rings orientation so as to minimize warp.
 Contrast to veneer core plywood and particleboard-core plywood.

 lumber defect --- see defect